cuenlueer/npxpy/README.md

 guide of the API's logic can help understanding the order of implementation before diving into the actual code for the .nano-generation.

 ## Schematic Outline
-**ATTENTION:** *It is assumed that the reader has already familiarized themselves with the NanoPrintX-GUI's workflow before proceeding with the following doc!*
+**ATTENTION:** *It is assumed that the reader has already familiarized themselves with the nanoPrintX-GUI's workflow before proceeding with the following doc!*
 *No additional introduction will be given for the GUI beforehand.*

 ![Figure 1](images/fig1.png)